edgestorejs/edgestore/docs/docs/main/troubleshooting.md

 ## Set the log level to `debug`

-You can set the [log level](./logging.md) to `debug` to see in more details what is happening in the server. (this logs are for the server-side and will not be visible in the browser console)
+You can set the [log level](./logging.md) to `debug` to see in more details what is happening in the server.
+(These logs are for the server-side and will not be visible in the browser console)

 ## Check the browser console and network tab